Direct School Admission (DSA–Sec)

 Visual Arts |

-Students applying should satisfy at least two of the following: ● provide sufficient evidence of Visual Arts talent through portfolios reproduction (to submit softcopy of their artwork as photographs) ● demonstrate proficiency of skills through a Visual Arts Task (interviews will be conducted where necessary) ● represented school at Cluster, Zonal or National level art exhibitions or relevant events ● took part in school-based art exhibitions or similar events * Applicants do not need to submit actual portfolios with their applications.
-Applicants may choose to bring their actual portfolios when he/she attends the aptitude test. ** Students admitted through DSA for the Visual Arts, Design and Media [Visual Arts] should have the intention of pursuing Art as a GCE O-level subject at the Upper Secondary level.
-They are also expected to join the Art Club CCA and Art JeWel Talent Development Programme upon joining JWSS. #Please note that meeting all the above criteria does not guarantee the student will be shortlisted/given an offer. |
+* Applicants do not need to submit actual portfolios with their applications.
+Applicants may choose to bring their actual portfolios when he/she sit attend the interview. ** Students admitted through DSA for the Visual Arts, Design and Media [Visual Arts] should have the intention of pursuing Art as a GCE O-level subject at the Upper Secondary level.
+They would also be expected to join the Art Club CCA and Art Jewel Talent Development Programme of the school. #Please note that meeting all the above criteria does not guarantee the student will be shortlisted/given an offer. |

-Students applying should satisfy at least two of the following: ● a proven/ sustained record in any one or more areas: - robotics, - coding, - STEM-related activities, - and/or sustainability-related activities ● demonstrate knowledge, interest & passion in STEM and/or Sustainability ● demonstrate communication and collaborative skills during audition ● demonstrate a spirit of innovation and perseverance * Applicants do not need to submit their records or portfolios with their applications.
-Applicants may choose to bring their records and/or portfolios when he/she attends the aptitude test. ** Students admitted through DSA for STEM are expected to join the STEM and Sustainability Club CCA upon joining JWSS. #Please note that meeting all the above criteria does not guarantee the student will be shortlisted/given an offer. |
+* Applicants do not need to submit their records or portfolios with their applications.
+Applicants may choose to bring their records and/or portfolios when he/she attends the trials. ** Students admitted through DSA for STEM are expected to join the STEM and Sustainability CCA of the school. #Please note that meeting all the above criteria does not guarantee the student will be shortlisted/given an offer. |

 *Applicants who do not have prior experience may also apply.
 The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.